nafizjiwa/Javacript-Classes/README.md

               this.year = year;
             }
           }

+          class Tire extends Vehicle {            ---> Tire extend Vehicle but not with new properties Flat() {                          ---> It only extends with a method console.log("I have a Flate tire!");    ---> constructor not requred to extend }
+            }

           class Car extends Vehicle {            ---> Child class or subclass constructor(brand, year, numDoors) { ---> has a constructor because it adds a propery numDoors